litonbarman/litonbarman/README.md

 ### Welcome to my profile !
-I'm currently a student.
+I'm currently a student, persuing BTech in Computer Science & Engineering From NITAP.
 ### But ! you can call me professional software engineer 😄